giuliamesc/PINNs_Fluid_Dynamics/README.md

 The project proposes an approach based on Physics-Informed Neural Networks to Fluid Dynamics problems.

 ## Code Structure :world_map:
-- Folder `Examples`, containing the code for the solution with PINNs of all the test cases:
+- Folder `Examples`, containing the code for the solution with PINNs of all the test cases.
+In each folder, you will find a folder containing the results of the simulation presented in the report, too.
     - `Poisson_Problem`: toy problem; solution of the Poisson equation on a square with mixed boundary conditions.
     - `Poiseuille_Flow`: laminar flow in a channel.
     - `Colliding_Flows`: colliding flows in a square.